aozhimin/iOS-Debug-Hacks/README.md

 br s -n "-[TCWebViewKit open]"
 ```

-> `br s` is the abbreviation for `breakpoint set`, `-n` represents set the breakpoint according to the method name afte it, which has the same behavior with symbolic breakpoint, `br s -F` can also set the breakpoint.  `b -[TCWebViewKit open]` also works here, but `b` here is the abbreviation of `_regexp-break`, which uses  regular expression to set the breakpoint.
+> `br s` is the abbreviation for `breakpoint set`, `-n` represents set the breakpoint according to the method name after it, which has the same behavior with symbolic breakpoint, `br s -F` can also set the breakpoint.  `b -[TCWebViewKit open]` also works here, but `b` here is the abbreviation of `_regexp-break`, which uses  regular expression to set the breakpoint.
 In the end, we can also set breakpoint on memory address like `br s -a 0x000000010940b24e`, which can help to debug block if the address of the block is available.

 By now the breakpoint is set successfully.